mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 *Extreme DV At Used Car Prices* has aged poorly in some respects.
 Not even 20 years old and already most of the websites it mentions are dead; the software it details is deprecated or unrecognizable (hi Final Cut!); and the hardware it talks about is ancient.
 And "used car prices"?
 All you need these days to create and distribute a film is your phone.

-But all that is beside the point, because when Rick starts gets into his approach to filmmaking and storytelling, the book is just as radical and relevant as ever.
+But all that is beside the point, because when Rick starts getting into his approach to filmmaking and storytelling, the book is just as radical and relevant as ever.
 He talks about how you can start creating a film without meticulously planning it out in advance.
 Indeed, that moving beyond storyboards—embracing spontaneity and being reactive during filming—can produce far more unique and honest results.
 He talks about breaking free from movie cliches that you didn't even realize were cliches, such as story arcs and character tropes.
 And Rick covers how if you want to tell a story that truly matters to you, you shouldn't let anything hold you back.
 You can tell a unique story without much in the way of equipment, actors, props, sets, money, and filmmaking experience.
 That's only become more in the past 20 years.

 In short: the book described a rather punk style of film making and story telling.
 I liked it.
 Those were the same characteristics I loved about *Emerald Cities*, what made it feel so unique, so authentic.
 The film was clearly a labor of love that wasn't aiming to be something mainstream but instead to express something that I'm still trying to figure out.
 Or maybe the key is that you don't need to figure it out.
 The film was an experience.

 *Extreme DV At Used Car Prices* made me realize I had been trying to tell a traditional story with *Sex Tapes*: the young hero is called to make a sex tape, faces many trials, but ultimately prevails and returns, VHS in hand—like Moses coming down from the mountain—having learned something about themselves and with a valuable message for society.
-And maybe that could have been  be entertaining.
+And maybe that could have been entertaining.
 Maybe that could have made you smile or laugh or even think a little.
 But it was also the safe option.
 I'd done it before.

-Now I wanted to try something new, even it meant making a mess.
+Now I wanted to try something new, even if it meant making a mess.

 </section>
 <section class="sex-tapes-chat" markdown="1">